-Planned developments should only occur in accordance with relevant national environmental regulations, while avoiding (definitely for large-scale, long-standing developments) protected natural areas like UNESCO Mura-Drava-Danube Transboundary Biosphere Reserve, Natura 2000 territories, national parks, nature parks, regional parks, special reserves, significant landscapes or forest reserves mainly in Zala, Somogy, Bjelovarsko-bilogorska, Požeško-slavonska counties if possible.
+Planned developments should only occur in accordance with relevant national environmental regulations and with special attention and care in regard to protected natural areas like UNESCO Mura-Drava-Danube Transboundary Biosphere Reserve, Natura 2000 territories, national parks or forest reserves, nature parks, regional parks, special reserves, significant landscapes, park-forest, monuments of nature and monuments of park architecture.

-For non-protected natural areas it is essential to develop and harmonise biodiversity compensation plans for activities related to building infrastructure with involvement of conservations experts.
-One of the most significant wetland area of Europe is the Mura-Drava-Danube Transboundary Biosphere Reserve.
-The Hungary-Croatia Programme area contains significant parts of this reserve at the border region of the two countries, however there was very little mentioned about this site in the planned projects and activities not acknowledging the substantial support behind TBR.
-It is strongly recommended to include specific actions dedicated solely to this Biosphere Reserve, not only because its unique biodiversity, but because it stretches along the border of both countries thus signifying the importance of cross-border cooperation and relations which is the ultimate purpose of Hungary-Croatia Programme.
+For non-protected natural areas, it is essential to develop and harmonise biodiversity compensation plans for activities related to building infrastructure with involvement of conservations experts.
+One of the most significant wetland areas of Europe is the Mura-Drava-

+Danube Transboundary Biosphere Reserve.
+The CBC area contains significant parts of this reserve at the border region of the two countries, however there was very little mentioned about this site in the planned projects and activities not acknowledging the substantial support behind the Transboundary Biosphere Reserve.
+It is strongly recommended to include specific actions dedicated solely to this Biosphere Reserve, not only because its unique biodiversity, but because it stretches along the border of both countries thus signifying the importance of cross border cooperation and relations which is the ultimate purpose of Hungary-Croatia Programme.

-Education and information of agricultural stakeholders about the environmentally friendly, organic or agro-ecological practices mentioned in (6.1.) is advised.
-Usage of shelter belts, preserving landscape features, agroforestry practices, avoidance of synthetic fertilizers, desiccants, chemical pesticides (especially neonikotinoids) are all crucial aspects in the protection of nature which are all closely linked to agriculture.
+Education and information of agricultural stakeholders about the environmentally friendly, organic or agroecological practices mentioned in (9.1.) is advised.
+Usage of shelter belts, preserving landscape features, agroforestry practices, avoidance of synthetic fertilizers, desiccants, chemical pesticides (especially neonicotinoids) are all crucial aspects in the protection of nature which are all closely linked to agriculture.
 In addition, pollinators should be monitored with a harmonised sampling cross-border network which is beneficial both environmentally and economically.

-Evaluation of regional ecosystem services, and creation of data sharing services that realise inter-sectoral cooperation with all the relevant stakeholders (agriculture, wildlife management etc.) are also needed.
+Evaluation of regional ecosystem services, and creation of data sharing services that realise intersectoral cooperation with all the relevant stakeholders (agriculture, wildlife management etc.) are also needed.

 Tourism may result in overuse of natural sites.
 Thus, it is recommended to add joint actions to develop harmonized codes of practices or guides on how biodiversity can be preserved through touristic services.
 Environmental management practices (following circularity principles) to prevent waste generation, to treat, to select or dispose waste in touristic facilities is must in terms of nature protection, while not forgetting sustainable purchasing schemes that ensure the procurement of environmentally friendly products.
 The adoption of tour group or visitor control measures are also suggested to minimise disturbance and degradation.
-Furthermore, in case of greenfield and built area projects environmental impact assessments are recommended together with practices that aid in biodiversity protection.
+Furthermore, in case of greenfield and built area projects environmental impact assessments must be implemented by Beneficiaries of the relevant projects.